RuneSchool/RuneSchool.github.io/_posts/2023-10-12-an-international-way-to-spell.md

 British people pronounce words like "new", and "dune" with a yod before the "u", while Americans do not.

 But what about yod coalescence?
 Coalescence is when the yod combines with the next sound to produce a totally different sound.
 Words like "tune" and "dune" will often turn into "choon" and "june".
 In these words, the solution is to simply write the yod and leave it at that.
 The reason this is a good solution is because there are too many different ways that yod coalescence can manifest.
-Instead of writing "dune" in 3 different ways ("doon", "dyoon", "june"), we just write it one way ("dyun").
-Then the
+Instead of writing "dune" in 3 different ways ("doon", "dyoon", "june"), we just write it one way.
+Here are how these would look:

+- Dew/due = ᛞᛄᚢ
+- Dune = ᛞᛄᚢᚾ
+- Do = ᛞᚢ (no yod)
+- Tune = ᛏᛄᚢᚾ
+- Tube = ᛏᛄᚢᛒ
+- New = ᚾᛄᚢ

-**Keep the Yod.** *And never coalesce it.*
+**Keep the Yod.** *And avoid coalescence.*

 ## Lexical Sets